-2. The Date of Authorization for Issuance of Financial Statements and Procedures for Authorization

-The parent company only financial statements have been authorized to issue by the Board of Directors on February 23, 2017.

-3. Application of New Standards, Amendments and Interpretations

-(1) Effect of the adoption of new issuances of or amendments to International Financial Reporting Standards ("IFRS") as endorsed by the Financial Supervisory Commission ("FSC")
+- The Date of Authorization for Issuance of the Consolidated Financial Statements and Procedures for Authorization The consolidated financial statements have been authorized to issue by the Board of Directors on February 23, 2017. - 3.
+Application of New Standards, Amendments and Interpretations - (1) Effect of the adoption of new issuances of or amendments to International Financial Reporting Standards ("IFRS") as endorsed by the Financial Supervisory Commission ("FSC")